xeruf/instalee/README.md

 you could easily port it to another foundation, preserving the file structure).

-## Guiding Principles

-instalee closely follows the UNIX philosophy with directory structures and files as configuration.
-The goal is to be as generic as possible to accomodate any kind of setup.

-However, it should be efficient while generic, preventing repetition at every level (DRY).

 ## Usage

+### Installation

+To try Instalee with some pre-configured options, clone or download the repository and run the included script.
+Currently this supports Debian- and Arch-based systems, as well as a few packages via *snap*, *cargo* and custom scripts usually imported from the original project site.

+Alternatively, you can download just the [`instalee`](./instalee) script and configure it yourself.
+On Arch you can install the script to `/usr/bin` and the man-page with the `instalee-git` AUR package.

+An install helper for Windows, that prepares chocolatey either on- and offline and installs git bash, is in the works.

 ### Configuration

-All configuration is stored in `INSTALEE_HOME` which defaults to `$XDG_CONFIG_HOME/instalee` or the current directory.
+All configuration is stored in `INSTALEE_HOME` which defaults to the first available of `$XDG_CONFIG_HOME/instalee` or the current directory.

 First, customize the _handlers_ available on your system in `$INSTALEE_HOME/handlers.available`